-Kristina Debarge Dons Pink Lingerie On Instagram, Says ‘If You Got It, Flaunt It’
+Kristinia DeBarge Dons Pink Lingerie On Instagram, Says ‘If You Got It, Flaunt It’

-Growing Up Hip Hop’s Kristinia Debarge donned some pink lingerie in a recent Instagram photo, captioning it “If you got it.. flaunt it [heart emojis].”
+Growing Up Hip Hop’s Kristinia DeBarge donned some pink lingerie in a recent Instagram photo, captioning it “If you got it.. flaunt it [heart emojis].”
 In the photo, she wore some salmon-pink lingerie, a cross necklace, and some earrings.
-Kristinia also had some dark eye-makeup, as well as some blush and pink lipstick.
+Kristinia also wore some dark eye-makeup, as well as some blush and pink lipstick.
 She wore her hair in a side part, as she let the curls hang out on her right side, and tucked her hair behind her left ear.
-Fans gave her tons of love, as one even proclaimed, “You are absolutely gorgeous!
+Fans gave her tons of love.

+“You are absolutely gorgeous!
 And I love ur personality and how u handle haters on Growing up hip hop.
-Looking forward to the New season.”
+Looking forward to the New season,” one commented.
 Another complimented her saying, “Maxim top 100 for sure!”

 Kristinia released a new single, “Hangover,” on July 31.
 However, it hasn’t received much press.
 A short preview on Amazon reveals an upbeat and pop-leaning song.
 In June, the singer released a video on YouTube of herself doing a hardcore workout routine with the song in the background.
 She lifted weights, worked with dumbbells, and more as she showed off her strength.
 Kristinia wore a series of cute workout clothes, including some sports bras and colorful tights.